cr0hn/golismero-legacy/DEPLOY.md

 Create the virtualenv
 ---------------------

-For create the virtualenv, you must run:
+To create the virtualenv, you must run:

 ```fab user@myremotehost.com myremotehost.com start```